 At this point, you must indicate how MySQL is going to be used on your PC — simply for development purposes, or as one of several server applications, or as an exclusively MySQL database server.
 For our purposes, choose the first option, which is the default.
 Click the "Next" button.

 MySQL has two different built-in database storage engines: InnoDB and MyISAM.
 Only the former offers transaction functionality, but does so at a cost of somewhat reduced performance.
 At this point in the installation process, you should decide whether you will need — or simply want to try out — transactional operations for any of the database applications that you will be using with this particular MySQL instance.
-If you are sure that you will not be needing transactions, then you can choose the third option, "Non-Transactional Database Only", which is what we will be using in this tutorial.
+If you are sure that you will not be needing transactions, then you can choose the third option, "Non-Transactional Database Only", which is what I will be using in this tutorial.
 Otherwise, if your applications will be making heavy use of transactions, then choose the second option, "Transactional Database Only".
 This choice does not, however, preclude you from using the MyISAM engine.
 If you are not sure as to your need for transactions, or you see them as a limited portion of all anticipated transactions, then choose the first option, "Multifunctional Database", which is the default.
 Note that use of the InnoDB engine does require a considerable amount of disk space for the tablespace.

 If your database is going to be hit by a large number of applications running concurrently, then it will need to allow a proportionally larger number of active connections.
 In that case, choose the second option in the dialog box shown above, "Online Transaction Processing (OLTP)".
 But this probably will not be the case for your development PC, and so you can leave the default option, "Decision Support (DSS)/OLAP", and then click the "Next" button.